wedeling/EasySurrogate/tutorials/L96_ANN/L96_ANN.md

 ![equation](https://latex.codecogs.com/gif.latex?k%20%3D%201%2C%5Ccdots%2C%20K%20%5Cquad%5Cquad%20j%20%3D%201%2C%5Ccdots%2CJ)

 It can be considered as a simplified atmospheric model on a circle of constant latitude.
 The `X_k` variables are the large-scale components of the system, whereas the `Y_{k,j}` are the small-scale counterparts.
 Each spatial location indexed by `k=1,...,K` has `J` small-scale components `Y_{k,j}`, with `j=1,...,J`.
 Thus the system consists of `JK` coupled ordinary differential equations (ODEs).
 In this tutorial we will use `K=18` and `J=20` such that we have 360 coupled ODEs.
 Finally, the `B_k` term is the subgrid-scale (SGS) term, through which the small-scale information enters the large-scale `X_k` ODEs.
 If we are able to create a surrogate for `B_k`, conditional on large-scale variables only, the dimension of the system drops from 360 down to 18.
-Here, we will create a surrogate model in the form of a quantized softmax network (QSN), which is stochastic in nature.
+Here, we will create a surrogate model in the form of a Artificial Neural Network (ANN).

 Our general aim is to create a surrogate such that the long-term statistics of the large-scale system match those generated from validation data.
-Thus we do not expect accuracy from the large-scale `X_k` system forced by the QSN surrogate at any given point in time.
+Thus we do not expect accuracy from the large-scale `X_k` system forced by the ANN surrogate at any given point in time.

-The details of the QSN approach can be found in [this](https://arxiv.org/abs/2004.01457) preprint.
+**NOTE**: This tutorial is very similar to the Lorenz 96 Quantized Softmax Network tutorial, the only difference is that the stochastic, time-lagged QSN surrogate is replaced by a deterministic, time-lagged ANN surrogate.

 ## Files

-The `tests/lorenz96_qsn` folder constains all required scripts to execute this tutorial:
+The `tests/lorenz96_ann` folder constains all required scripts to execute this tutorial:

-+ `tests/lorenz96_qsn/lorenz96.py`: the unmodified solver for the Lorenz 96 system, used to generate the training data.
++ `tests/lorenz96_ann/lorenz96.py`: the unmodified solver for the Lorenz 96 system, used to generate the training data.
-+ `tests/lorenz96_qsn/train_surrogate.py`: script to train a QSN surrogate on L96 data.
++ `tests/lorenz96_ann/train_surrogate.py`: script to train a QSN surrogate on L96 data.
-+ `tests/lorenz96_qsn/lorenz96_qsn.py`: this is the L96 solver again, where the call to the small-scale system is replaced by a call to the QSN surrogate.
++ `tests/lorenz96_ann/lorenz96_ann.py`: this is the L96 solver again, where the call to the small-scale system is replaced by a call to the ANN surrogate.
-+ `tests/lorenz96_qsn/lorenz96_analysis.py`: the post-processing of the results of `lorenz96_qsn.py`.
++ `tests/lorenz96_ann/lorenz96_analysis.py`: the post-processing of the results of `lorenz96_ann.py`.

 Execute these script in the specified order to run the tutorial.
 Details are given below.

 ## Generate training data

-The first step is to generate the training data, by executing `python3 tests/lorenz96_qsn/lorenz96.py`.
-This will generate training pairs that are used in `tests/lorenz96_qsn/train_surrogate.py`.
+The first step is to generate the training data, by executing `python3 tests/lorenz96_ann/lorenz96.py`.
+This will generate training pairs that are used in `tests/lorenz96_ann/train_surrogate.py`.
 You will be asked for a location to store the data (HDF5 format).

-## Train the Quantized Softmax Network
+## Train the Artificial Neural Network

 As explained in the general EasySurrogate tutorial (`tutorials/General`), we begin by creating a EasySurrogate campaign, and loading the training data: